Arne Cassaert

-Arne Cassaert (born 20 November 2000) is a Belgian professional footballer who plays for Virton on loan from Cercle Brugge as a defender.
+Arne Cassaert (born 20 November 2000) is a Belgian professional footballer who plays as a centre-back for Young-Reds Antwerp, the reserve team of Royal Antwerp F.C..

 Club career

 On 20 November 2019, Cassaert signed his first professional contract with Cercle Brugge.
 Cassaert made his professional debut for Oostende in a 2-1 Belgian First Division A loss to Standard Liège on 1 December 2019.

 On 14 January 2022, Cassaert was loaned to Knokke until the end of the season.

 On 15 July 2022, Cassaert moved on a new loan to Virton.

+On 22 May 2023, 3rd tier club Lokeren-Temse announced the signing of Cassaert on a two-year deal.

+On 17 January 2025, Cassaert joined Young-Reds Antwerp.